javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Now let's go on and explore what happens when a function accesses an outer variable.

-During the call, `say()` uses the outer variable `phrase`, let's look at the details of what's going on.
+During the call, `say()` uses the outer variable `phrase`.
+Let's look at the details of what's going on.

 When a function runs, a new Lexical Environment is created automatically to store local variables and parameters of the call.